New talks for 2018

 Its a good excuse!

 When clambering up a steep hillside, you can fall to your knees, explaining that you just need five minutes to photograph this wonderful wildflower…

 And Doug spends a lot of time on his knees, camera in hand photographing the wildflowers of Yorkshire and Derbyshire.

 I this fascinating talk Doug shares not just his stunning wildflower photographs but also tells their stories…

 3. The secret Gardens of the Lake District

-I was asked by Chris who runs Wheldrake Gardening Club if I had thought of giving a talk which is informal, with plenty of options for questions and answers, that is basked on sharing the latest research and development that is going on around the world.
+I was asked by Chris who runs Wheldrake Gardening Club if I had thought of giving a talk about where gardening is going.
+Chris was wanting a talk that was:

 Gardening on the edge – Coastal Plants and Gardens” is the name of one of Doug’s Newest talks, which is suitable for general interest groups such as WIs and Ladies Luncheon Clubs, as well as Gardening Clubs.